 These two meetings would be expected to be the minimum contact between you and your supervisor while you are writing your dissertation; however, arranging these meetings is YOUR responsibility.
-Students are entitled to up to 4 hours of supervision.
 It is important to understand that feedback from your supervisor will be formative and does not predetermine or prejudge the final examination of the dissertation that you ultimately submit.

-The process for those (rare) students whose research involves fieldwork will be much more intensive, and would very likely involve contact with the University's Ethics Committee.
+The process for students whose research involves fieldwork will very likely need ethical approval.
 In these instances, it is critical that you meet as soon as possible with your supervisor to prepare a work plan.